HDFGroup/vol-log-based/sneak_peek.md

 * New features
   + Support fill mode.
 See commit 8aee024
   + Support NetCDF4.
-NetCDF4 users now can set the two VOL environment variables `HDF5_VOL_CONNECTOR` and `HDF5_PLUGIN_PATH` to write data to files in log layout.
-See PR #15.
+By setting the two VOL environment variables `HDF5_VOL_CONNECTOR` and `HDF5_PLUGIN_PATH`, NetCDF4 programs now can write data to files in log layout through Log VOL. See PR #15.
   + Support using Log VOL as a Pass-through VOL.
     * This feature adds the support of opening and operating an existing regular HDF5 file.